I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_selector_s.md

 ## Members

-`Capabilities`

-Specifies the capabilities of a property.
-This member has meaning only for Get requests.
-The minidriver should return the capabilities of the Selector with respect to the property specified in <b>Property</b>.

-`Flags`

-Specifies the flags of a request.
-For Set requests, this value indicates the desired setting.
-For Get requests, this value contains the current setting.

 `Property`

 Specifies an initialized <a href="..\ks\ns-ks-ksp_node.md">KSP_NODE</a> structure that describes the node, property set, property ID, and request type.